How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 You need to find a team that will mastermind your project to make it competitive and successful.
 The recipe for finding a team is simple: check tech stack, portfolio, and references from former clients.
 Then, look for the best price and quality ratio for mobile app development services.

-When seeking the perfect balance between price and quality, it makes a lot of sense to outsource your project to Eastern Europe, and mainly to Ukraine.
+When seeking the perfect balance between price and quality for geolocation app development, it makes a lot of sense to outsource your project to Eastern Europe, and mainly to Ukraine.
 Here’s why:

 - Ukraine has a long tradition of technology and science outsourcing, therefore it is rated 11th of the top outsourcing destinations by Hackerrank.